 Organizations that want to get a better idea of how their network will perform in the cloud should consider evaluating their critical applications with a network emulation tool—before investing heavily in network infrastructure and other network improvement projects.
 A network emulation tool allows you to conduct a network latency test so you can learn how your critical applications will perform under a full range of network latency conditions.

 Are you looking for a way to test your business’ critical apps and functionality before investing heavily in infrastructure improvements and app customization?
-Check out how IWL's network emulators simulate network conditions right from the comfort of your own office.
+To simulate network latency with a push-button, predefined, network latency scenario, please review our Library of Network Scenarios and contact us for a demo.
+For an overview, see how IWL's network emulators simulate network conditions right from the comfort of your own office.